douglashughfraser/ReferenceDigitalTwin/README.md

 A networking framework for connecting nodes running digital twins.
 Each node has an MQTT client for IoT messaging and a MongoDB database.

 Requirements:
-- Exclpse Mosquitto v5, installed and accessible on path.
+- Eclipse Mosquitto v5, installed and accessible on path.
 - MongoDB v5, installed and accessible on path.

 Run with: